AvinashAryal/CatchTheNode/README.md

 # CatchTheNode
-Sem 4 DSA Project
+## Graph Algorithm Visualizer
-Visualization of Different Graph Algorithms using SDL 2.0 and C++.
+It is a visualizer for different graph algorithms, written in C++ and SDL 2.0.
+It visualizes DFS, BFS and Dijkstra's Algorithm.